mwatts15/TagFS/README.md

 DOWNLOAD
 ========

 You can download TagFS on Github.
-The master branch will always have a named release, but I recommend downoading one of the stable (non-alpha/beta) [releases](https://github.com/mwatts15/TagFS/releases).
+The master branch will always have a named release, but I recommend downloading one of the stable (non-alpha/beta) [releases](https://github.com/mwatts15/TagFS/releases).

 VERSIONS
 --------